civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 #
 # <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Career development role" class="button">Email us about this role</a>

+### Vice Chair – Digital events and community

+# As "Vice Chair – Digital events" you'll develop and lead the delivery of a programme of online events that support informal networking for LGBT+ civil servants across the country, and manage our online community.
+You'll also join our senior leadership team, helping us to lead the Network as a whole.

+#### Responsibilities

+# In this role you will:

+# - develop a programme of digital social and networking opportunities to take place throughout the year
+# - manage an online community space for LGBT+ civil servants, ensuring it is inclusive, welcoming and vibrant
+# - evaluate the impact of this programme of work

+# As a vice chair, your role will likely take up to 3 hours a week of your time.
+This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

+# <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Digital events and community role" class="button">Email us about this role</a>

+### Vice Chair – Policy and data

+# As "Vice Chair – Policy and data" you'll be responsible ensuring the Civil Service LGBT+ Network can act as a centre of expertise and knowledge about the experiences of LGBT+ people working in the Civil Service.
+You'll help us build a robust evidence base, and use that evidence base to support local networks and feed into Civil Service policy development.
+You'll be also part of our senior leadership team, helping us to lead the Network as a whole.

+#### Responsibilities

+# In this role you will:

+# - develop an evidence base about the experiences of LGBT+ civil servants
+# - create easy to use products and tools to help inform others about those experiences
+# - provide advice and guidance to networks and feed into discussions with central Civil Service policy teams as appropriate

+# As a vice chair, your role will likely take up to 3 hours a week of your time.
+This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

+# <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Policy and data role" class="button">Email us about this role</a>

 ---

 The **Civil Service LGBT+ Network** delivers its work on an entirely voluntary basis.
 Our [team](/team) give up their spare time to put on our events, deliver our programmes and make things better for LGBT+ civil servants.